HomeBlog

 Contentful’s current standalone pricing is competitive precisely because it exists in an independent market:

 Once Contentful lives inside Customer 360, your licence stops being a standalone purchasing decision and becomes a line item in your Salesforce ELA negotiation.
-The leverage shifts, and it does not shift in your favour.
+The negotiating power shifts, and it does not shift in your favour.

 Three things to watch over the next 18 months: